 What is Relapse?

+Exactly what is a relapse?
+What does it mean to relapse?
 It’s common that people think that addiction is a problem of willpower.
 On the contrary, the truth is that addiction is a disease.
 One which affects the makeup and functionality of the brain.
 As a result, those dealing with addiction may have impaired self-control and increased impulsivity.
 This means that they are more influenced by cravings and may have a more challenging time resisting urges.
 Thus, those who are attempting to recover from addiction may not always be successful.
-And, this unsuccessful attempt at recovery is referred to as a relapse.
+And, this unsuccessful attempt at recovery is a relapse.

 The Relapse Process